0x00009b/Boomer-BASIC/README.md

 }
 ```

-### User-defined functions with no parameters
+### Procs with no parameters

-This code snippet defines a function with no parameters that counts down from 10 to 1.
+This code snippet defines a procedure with no parameters that counts down from 10 to 1.

 Then calls it.
-Don't forget the semi-colon after the function definition!
+Don't forget the semi-colon after the proc definition!

 ```
-// Define function
+// Define proc
-def liftoff = fn() {
+def liftoff proc() {
   int count = 10;
   while (count > 0) {
     print(count);